ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-area-customisation/index.md

 ## Area Fill Options

-To change the color of the area between the data points to the horizontal axis line, add the `fill` property to `sparklineOptions` as shown in the code snippet below.
+To change the color of the area between the data points and the axis line, add the `fill` property to `sparklineOptions` as shown in the code snippet below.

 ```js
 sparklineOptions: {